t0m45DEV/Trace-Engine/README.md

 ## Rendering textures

-The textures must be a png file named `textures.png` found in the `images` folder.
+The textures for the walls, ceilings and floors must be a png file located in the same root as the variable `TEXTURE_IMG` from the `create.sh` file.
+In the standar repo the png is call `structures.png` and the folder is `textures`.
 The code asumes that the textures are in a vertical strip style, and that all have the same size.
 Also, they have to be square.

 Textures of 32x32 pixels works and looks fine.